aio-libs/aiohttp/docs/web_advanced.rst

 *aiohttp* guarantees that *cleanup code* is called if and only if *startup code* was successfully finished.

-Asynchronous generators are supported by Python 3.6+, on Python 3.5 please use `async_generator <https://pypi.org/project/async_generator/>`_ library.

 .. versionadded:: 3.1

 .. _aiohttp-web-nested-applications: